Selling your car can be an incredibly time-consuming and stressful process.

 But if you fancy yourself as a sales whiz and are confident that you can swiftly find a buyer who will pay top dollar, then you may prefer to go it alone through the likes of Auto Trader.

-If you are keen to sell your used car online, it's a good idea to get valuations from a variety of car buying and selling sites (here are those Webuyanycar and Confused links again, while the box below will get you a Motorway valuation).
+If you are keen to sell your used car online, as mentioned earlier it's a good idea to get valuations from a variety of car-buying and selling sites.

 Want to learn more before selling your car?
 Read all about your options in our complete guide.